yuvraj9/Scripts/third most CPU & Memory consuming process/readme.md

-## This script can be used to get third most CPU and Memory consuming process.
+## Script can be used to get third most CPU and Memory consuming process.
-This is script output to output file with the following properties
+Script writes output to the output file with the following properties:-
 - Process Name
 - % CPU  used
 - % Memory used
 - PORT
 - PID

 ## Prerequisites